 George Washington is celebrated as the first president of the United States.
-He is fondly called ‘the father of the country’, however, he did not have any biological children of his own.
-George Washington instead raised his stepchildren and step-grandchildren from his marriage to Martha Custis.
-Read the text below to explore his family life.
+Despite being the ‘father of the country’, George Washington did not have any biological children.
+He instead raised his stepchildren and step-grandchildren from his marriage to Martha Custis.
+Read the text below to explore George Washington’s family life.

 1) Did George Washington have children?